 IN THE NAME OF THE KING

-Morocco has found itself largely excluded from regional initiatives due to its long-standing rivalry with Algeria; for example, it is
+Morocco has found itself largely excluded from regional initiatives due to its long-standing rivalry with Algeria; for example, it is not a member of the Algeria-based

 Loading, please wait...